Witiko/markdown/README.md

  [matrix]:   https://matrix.to/#/#witiko-markdown:matrix.org    "The Matrix Chat Space for the Markdown package"
  [discord]:  https://discord.gg/8xJsPghzSH                      "The Discord Chat Space for the Markdown package"

-The Markdown package converts markdown markup to TeX commands.
+The Markdown package converts [CommonMark][] markup to TeX commands.
 The functionality is provided both as a Lua module, and as plain TeX, LaTeX, and ConTeXt macro packages that can be used to directly typeset TeX documents containing markdown markup.
 Unlike other convertors, the Markdown package does not require any external programs, and makes it easy to redefine how each and every markdown element is rendered.
 Creative abuse of the markdown syntax is encouraged. 😉

+ [commonmark]: https://commonmark.org/ "CommonMark: A strongly defined, highly compatible specification of Markdown"

 Your first Markdown document
 ----------------------------